WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Scalar field equation of motion

 \subsection{Constructing the equation of motion}

 The equation of motion for the scalar fields $\phi_i$, coupled to the Boltzmann particles, is modelled as

 where the sum runs over all particle species in the plasma, $\delta f^a$ denotes the deviation from the corresponding equilibrium distribution function, and $z$ denotes the coordinate perpendicular to the bubble wall.
-The equilibrium contributions of all plasma particles have been absorbed in $\Veff(\phi, T)$.
+The equilibrium contributions of all plasma particles have been absorbed in $\Veff(\bm\phi, T)$.

 Note that the structure of eq.~\eqref{eq:ScalarEOM} is not the most general possible, and may be insufficient to capture all relevant physical effects.
-In the literature, a number of modifications to its form have been considered, including (i) derivative corrections from near-local-equilibrium Boltzmann particles~\cite{Ares:2021nap}, (ii) nonlocal terms from the contributions of fluctuations of the scalar fields themselves~\cite{Dashko:2024anp}, (iii) fluctuation and dissipation terms, as in a Langevin equation~\cite{Eriksson:2025owh}, and Boltzmann-like corrections related to background-field dependent vertices~\cite{Ai:2025bjw}.
+In the literature, a number of modifications to its form have been considered, including (i) derivative corrections from near-local-equilibrium Boltzmann particles~\cite{Ares:2021nap}, (ii) nonlocal terms from the contributions of fluctuations of the scalar fields themselves~\cite{Dashko:2024anp}, (iii) fluctuation and dissipation terms, as in a Langevin equation~\cite{Eriksson:2025owh}, Boltzmann-like corrections related to background-field dependent vertices~\cite{Ai:2025bjw}, and (iv) higher-dimensional operator terms induced when constructing the EOM in an EFT picture by integrating out hard or soft modes~\cite{Chala:2024xll,Chakrabortty:2024wto,Bernardo:2025vkz,Chala:2025aiz}.
 However, we will not consider further such modifications to the structure of equation~\eqref{eq:ScalarEOM}.

 Our focus in this section will be to test how corrections to the effective potential $\Veff(\bm\phi, T)$ affect the bubble wall speed $\vw$.
 The effective potential affects the dynamics of the scalar fields directly through its equation of motion, but also indirectly by modifying the masses of the coupled Boltzmann particles.
 Further, the hydrodynamic equations contain thermodynamic quantities which depend on $\Veff$ evaluated at its minima, and the nucleation temperature $\Tn$, at which the computation is performed, depends on $\Veff$.